-ConsoleOne is a registered trademark of Novell, Inc. eDirectory is a trademark of Novell, Inc. GroupWise is a registered trademark of Novell, Inc. exteNd is a trademark of Novell, Inc. exteNd Composer is a trademark of Novell, Inc. exteNd Director is a trademark of Novell, Inc.

-iChain is a registered trademark of Novell, Inc.

-icham is a registered trademark of Novem

-jBroker is a trademark of Novell, Inc.

-NetWare is a registered trademark of Novell, Inc.

-Novell is a registered trademark of Novell, Inc.

-Novell eGuide is a trademark of Novell, Inc.
+ConsoleOne is a registered trademark of Novell, Inc. eDirectory is a trademark of Novell, Inc. GroupWise is a registered trademark of Novell, Inc. exteNd is a trademark of Novell, Inc. exteNd Composer is a trademark of Novell, Inc. exteNd Director is a trademark of Novell, Inc. iChain is a registered trademark of Novell, Inc. jBroker is a trademark of Novell, Inc. NetWare is a registered trademark of Novell, Inc. Novell is a registered trademark of Novell, Inc. Novell is a registered trademark of Novell, Inc.